Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: Introduction

 \begin{teoIntro}[\S \ref{Lgnqrsection} and \S \ref{topqrsection}] 1.
 There is a surjective algebra morphism $\pi\colon \mathcal{L}_{g,n}^H(H) \ra \mathcal{L}_{g,n}^{\mathrm{qr}}(H)$.\\ 2.
 The isomorphism $W : \mathcal{S}_H(\Sigma_{g,n}^\circ) \ra \mathcal{L}_{g,n}^H(H)$ descends to an algebra isomorphism $W^{\rm qr} : \mathcal{S}_H(\Sigma_{g,n}) \ra \mathcal{L}_{g,n}^{\mathrm{qr}}(H)$.\end{teoIntro}

-The notion of quantum reduction of module algebras over quantum groups has been introduced in \cite{Lu} as an analog of Hamiltonian reduction in symplectic geometry \cite{MarWe74} (see \cite{AM} for the broader notion of quasi-Hamiltonian reduction, well-suited to character varieties of surface groups).
+The notion of quantum reduction of module algebras over quantum groups was introduced in \cite{Lu} as an analog of Hamiltonian reduction in symplectic geometry \cite{MarWe74} (see \cite{AM} for the broader notion of quasi-Hamiltonian reduction, well-suited to character varieties of surface groups).

 In that setup, one considers a symplectic space $X$ endowed with a Hamiltonian action of a Lie group $G$ generated by a moment map $\mu^{cl}\colon X\ra \mathfrak{g}^*$, and the reduction procedure describes symplectic leaves in $X/G$ as quotients $(\mu^{cl})^{-1}(\mathcal{C})/G$, where $\mathcal{C}$ is a coadjoint orbit in $\mathfrak{g}^*$.